danielscherzer/AutoUpdateViaGitHubRelease/README.md

 This is a .net standard class library that allows application to update themselves.
 The main goal of this project is to create a library that supports creating self-updating applications.
 This library will make this process straight-forward.

 ## Assumptions
-- The latest version of your application is deployed as a GitHub release.
+- The latest version of your application is deployed as a single ZIP file as a GitHub release.

 ## Usage
 1. You can use the `Update` class if you need `INotifyPropertyChanged`: